khuynh436/Housing-Price-Predictions/README.md

 ## Information

-I want to implement my current learnings and knowledges of Exploratory Data Analysis and other data analysis techniques,
+I want to implement my current learnings and knowledge of Exploratory Data Analysis and other data analysis techniques,
 # Housing-Price-Predictions